 In addition to their love and devotion for the sons, daughters, and /or loved ones who receive services from COF, a driving force for parents, guardians or advocates is knowing that the same high standards of services that they have come to rely upon from COF for so many years will still be strong and viable after they have died.
 They want to be sure that they can pass with the comfort of knowing their loved one and others like them, who cannot survive on their own, will be well cared for as long as needed.
 These parents and the many other marvelous advocates and volunteers know full well that a piece of the void left by the decreasing funding of services can only be filled through volunteers “giving” of their talents, their wealth, their kindness, their ideas, their time, their efforts or what ever form of “giving” is available.
 These parents, advocates and volunteers know that their good deeds are an invaluable component of COF’s plans to Control Our Future.

 Will you please consider becoming a Friend of COF?
 Will you please help us Control Our Future?

 Friends of COF Steering Committee

-Jason Berve - Chairman; Community Member, Financial Advisor, Edward Jones Co., Ottawa.
+Jason Berve - Chair; Community Member, Financial Advisor, Edward Jones Co., Ottawa.

-Amy Fultz - Treasurer; COF Staff, Chief Financial Officer, COF Training Services, Inc.
+Amy Fultz - Treasurer; COF Staff, Controller, COF Training Services, Inc.

 Gloria Hornung - Parent; Office Manager, Prairie Star Ranch & Bookkeeper, Sacred Heart Church & School